 Wall beds don’t have traditional springs.
 That could be less comfortable for sleeping at night.
 A lot of them don’t have headboards, foot-boards, or bed-rails.
 Additionally, you have to always pull it down and put it back up.
 You really feel like doing that everyday?
 Your back might answer that question before you do.

 I need my sleep to be comfortable, and I don’t want to always have to be lifting my bed everyday.
 Minimalism isn’t just about minimizing your stuff, but minimizing your time and energy used.
 It’s okay to keep your regular bed as a part of your minimalism lifestyle.
-Healthy rest is more important than extra space.
+Healthy rest is more of a life essential than extra space.

 2. Tiny Houses